Pycord-Development/pycord/docs/migrating_to_v2.rst

 Major Model Changes
 -------------------

-Below are major changes that have happened in v2.0
+Below are major changes that have happened in v2.0:

 Dropped User Accounts Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before v2.0, user accounts were supported.
-This is against the spirit of the library and has been removed.
+This has been against the spirit of the library and discord ToS and has been removed.
 Thus, these features that were only applicable to them are removed:

 - ``bot`` argument of :meth:`Client.start` and :meth:`Client.run`
 - ``afk`` argument of :meth:`Client.change_presence`